-Stewart won the 2014 Robert Kroetsch Award for Innovative Poetry for Hidden City (Snare Books/Invisible Publishing; judge: Ken Babstock).
+Stewart won the 2014 Robert Kroetsch Award for Innovative Poetry for Hidden City (Invisible Publishing).
 He is also the author of (flood basement (Caitlin Press 2009).
-His work has appeared in Geist, Lemon Hound, Open Letter, PRISM International, filling Station, Our Teeth, and Thimbleberry, among other places, and is forthcoming in Canadian Literature .
-He is currently at work on a novel about Sancho Panza’s donkey’s journey through hell.
+His writing has appeared in Canadian Literature, Geist, Lemon Hound, Geez, and Open Letter, among other places.

-Stewart is a guitarist, singer, improviser, and songwriter.
-His songwriting puts finger-snapping bubblegum folk-rock-pop through dark horrors and obscurities.
-He has toured Canada, and has shared stages or collaborated with artists like Oxbow, Lightning Bolt, Geoff Berner, Wax Mannequin, Stanley Jason Zappa, Catherine Sikora, Harold Klunder and Catherine Carmichael, Marcel Gagnon, and Raghu Lokanathan.
+As a guitarist, singer, improviser, and songwriter, Stewart has toured Canada, sharing stages or collaborating with artists like Oxbow, Lightning Bolt, Geoff Berner, Wax Mannequin, Stanley Jason Zappa, Catherine Sikora, Matt Weston, Harold Klunder, and Eldritch Priest, among many others.